devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/gfm-guide.md

 import 'package:wisgen/repositories/repository.dart';
 import 'package:http/http.dart' as http;

-///Data-Provider that cashes data it fetches from an API and
+///Cashes data it fetches from an API and
 ///then Provides a given amount of random entries. class Api implements DataProvider<Wisdom> {
   ///Advice SLip API Query that requests all (~213) Text Entries from the API.